sl5net/SL5_IntelliJ2eclipseKeymapAdapter/README.md

 # SL5_IntelliJ2eclipseKeymapAdapter
-SL5_IntelliJ2eclipseKeymapAdapter is supposed to have that is supposed to have that IntelliJ2 keymaps.
+SL5_IntelliJ2eclipseKeymapAdapter is supposed to have that IntelliJ2 keymaps.

 BTW.
 Some quotes: